eclypse-tms/CountryKit/README.md

 /// you can provide your own custom sorting algorithm for the picker view. public var countrySorter: CountrySorter?

+/// if you are presenting the picker view in a window that already includes a search bar,
+/// turn this flag to false to hide the embedded search bar. public var showSearchBar: Bool = true

 /// additional configuration parameters when running the picker view in mac catalyst mode public var macConfiguration: MacConfiguration = .default()